davidpots/playsongnotes/_songs/[Harry Styles] Meet Me In The Hallway.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "Meet Me In The Hallway" by Harry Styles -- playsongnotes.com
-title:  Meet Me In The Hallway
+song_title:  Meet Me In The Hallway
 artist: Harry Styles
 year: 2017
 categories: guitar